ChinaKnowledge.de -

 Jan 5, 2023 © Ulrich Theobald

-Admonition or critique (jian 諫) was brought forward in case ministers or authorized functionaries were not convinced by an imperial decision.
-The term thus denotes remonstration against a verdict or legal decision, but also the rejection of a document because of formal or factual deficits.
+Admonition or critique (jian 諫) was introduced when ministers or authorised officials were not convinced by an imperial decision.
+The term thus refers to remonstration against a verdict or legal ruling, as well as the rejection of a document due to formal or factual shortcomings.

 The word is used by Confucius (Lunyu 論語, ch.
-Li ren 里仁) to stress that sons, serving their parents, may be allowed to remonstrate with them, but only in a gentle way.
+Li ren 里仁) to emphasise that sons, serving their parents, may be permitted to remonstrate with them, but only in a gentle manner.
 Liu Xiang 劉向 (79-8 or 77-6 BCE), author of the collection Shuoyuan 說苑 (ch.
-Chenshu 臣術), brings it into the context of court politics, and recommends criticism towards faulty decisions of a ruler because silence in case of errors would endanger the state and damage the ancestral altars.
-Liu defines "admonishment" (jian 諫) as a kind of critique the non-acceptance of which by the ruler leads to the functionary's own decision to leave the court (bu yong ze qu zhi 不用則去之).
-"Disputation" (zheng 諍) was a kind of critique the refusal of which by the ruler might lead to the critic's execution (bu yong ze si 不用則死).
+Chenshu 臣術), places it within the context of court politics and advocates criticism of a ruler's faulty decisions, because silence in the face of errors could endanger the state and harm the ancestral altars.
+Liu describes "admonishment" (jian 諫) as a form of critique which, if not accepted by the ruler, might lead the official to leave the court (bu yong ze qu zhi 不用則去之).
+"Disputation" (zheng 諍) was a type of critique whose rejection by the ruler could result in the critic's execution (bu yong ze si 不用則死).

 An example of such a risk is given in the Tang-period 唐 (618-907) story Yangdi kaihe ji 煬帝開河記 (transformed into the novella Sui Yangdi yi you zhao qian 隋煬帝逸游召譴, ch.
 24 of Feng Menglong's 馮夢龍 [1574-1645] collection Xingshi hengyan 配世恒言).
 Emperor Yang 隋煬帝 (r.
 604-617) of the Sui dynasty 隋 (581-618) had all critics of his canal projects executed (jian zhen bu kai he zhe, jian zhi 諫朕不開河者,斬之).
 Another paradigm of execution for critique is Wu Zixu 伍子胥 (d.
-484) who was ordered to commit suicide (cisi 賜死).
+484) who was ordered to commit suicide (cisi 賜死) after having criticised the king of Wu 吳.

-There were apparently five different modes for presenting critique (wujian 五諫), but terminology and classification varies.
+There were apparently five different modes for presenting critique (wujian 五諫), but the terminology and classification vary.
 The Shuoyuan (ch.
-Zhengjian 正諫) enumerates them as direct admonishment (zhengjian 正諫), devious admonishment (jiangjian 降(= 譎?)諫), loyal admonishment (zhongjian 忠諫), reckless admonishment (gangjian 戇諫), and indirect admonishment (fengjian 諷諫).
+Zhengjian 正諫) enumerates them as direct admonishment (zhengjian 正諫), devious admonishment (jiangjian 降(=譎?)諫), loyal admonishment (zhongjian 忠諫), reckless admonishment (gangjian 戇諫), and indirect admonishment (fengjian 諷諫).
 Ban Gu's 班固 (32-92 CE) Baihutong 白虎通 (ch.
-Jianzheng 諫諍) calls them allusive admonition (fengjian 諷諫), conciliatory admonition (shunjian 順諫), watching admonition (kuijian 窺諫), indicating admonition (zhijian 指諫), and daring admonition (xianjian 陷諫).
+Jianzheng 諫諍) calls them "allusive admonition" (fengjian 諷諫), "conciliatory admonition" (shunjian 順諫), "observant admonition" (kuijian 窺諫), "indicating admonition" (zhijian 指諫), and "daring admonition" (xianjian 陷諫).
 The summary of Li Yun's 李雲 (d.
 160 CE) biography in the official dynastic history Houhanshu 後漢書 says that indirect/allusive admonishment (fengjian) was the most respectable form.
-A commentary by Li Xian 李賢 (654–684) adds that the conciliatory admonition (shujian) attempted not to hurt the ruler's mind, the watching admonition (alternatively written 闚諫) was voiced while regarding the sovereign's facial complexion, the indicating admonition (zhijian) was expressed while bringing forward substantial arguments (zhi zhi 質指), and the daring admonition (xianzhi) pointed at the potential harm inflicted to the country without consideration of one's own life (wang sheng 忘生).
+A commentary by Li Xian 李賢 (654–684) adds that the conciliatory admonition (shujian) attempted not to hurt the ruler's mind, the watching admonition (alternatively written 闚諫) was voiced while regarding the sovereign's facial complexion, the indicating admonition (zhijian) was expressed while bringing forward substantial arguments (zhi zhi 質指), and the daring admonition (xianzhi) pointed at the potential harm inflicted to the country when the speaker did not consider of one's own life (wang sheng 忘生).

 The typical documentary form of remonstration was jianyi 諫議 or jianshu 諫疏.
-These documents usually weighted pros and cons of an imperial decision and then suggested a better solution than that stipulated in an imperial edict.
-In pre-imperial China, the word jian is often used when a sovereign was criticized for a notorious behaviour endangering government finance, political security or the dynastic altars.
+These documents usually weighed the advantages and disadvantages of an imperial decision and then proposed a better solution than that outlined in an imperial edict.
+In pre-imperial China, the word jian is often used when a sovereign was criticised for a notorious behaviour that endangered government finances, political security, or the dynastic altars.

 Sources: